 WHICH WAY TO THE STAGE

 new play / APR 2022

 by ANA NOGUEIRA

 directed by MIKE DONAHUE

 The year is 2015 and Jeff and Judy are right where they’re supposed to be: waiting outside the stage door of If/Then to get an autograph from the star.
-But the conversation they have while they wait will change the course of their decades-long friendship forever.
+But the experience they have while they wait will change the course of their decades-long friendship forever.
 Warning: Beware of Tourists.

-Here She Is, Boys is supported by public funds from The New York City Department of Cultural Affairs in partnership with the city council.
+Which Way To The Stage is supported by public funds from The New York City Department of Cultural Affairs in partnership with the city council.

 new play / MAY 2022

 Flowers are in full bloom—in Mr. Isaiah’s classroom, in the halls of the correctional boarding school where he teaches, and in the depths of his students’ imaginations.
 After one boy dies by suicide, Mr. Isaiah struggles to figure out how to save the Black and Brown boys he teaches from a world that tries to crush their softness.